tvdboom/ATOM/README.md

 * **PCA**: Principal component analysis class (if used), from scikit-learn [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 * **SFM**: Select from model class (if used), from scikit-learn [SelectFromModel](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html).
 * **errors**: Dictionary of the encountered exceptions (if any) while fitting the models.
-* **results**: Dataframe (or array of dataframes if successive_halving=True) of the bootstrap results.
+* **results**: Dataframe (or array of dataframes if successive_halving=True) of the results.

-### After fitting, the models become subclasses of the ATOM class (case unsensitive).
+### After fitting, the models become subclasses of the ATOM class.
 They can be called upon for  handy plot functions and attributes.
 If successive_halving=True, the model subclass corresponds to the last fitted model.

 Subclass methods (utilities)
 -----------------------------